loafey/master-thesis/Opponent_Questions.md

 - IP.LSH.DBSCAN mentions pointers and references as an advantage.
 Is this not possible in DBSCAN?
 - Why does IP.LSH.DBSCAN process high dimensional data much better?
 - What is the "red flag" heuristics
+- How do you pick a good configuration in general?
+    - How do you pick a good configuration for the domain GBG Energi work in?

 - Throughout the thesis you discuss the problems of high dimensionality, specifically regarding your 96-dimension vector.